winter-cardinal/winter-cardinal-starter/README.md

 1. Type `npm install` to install node modules if they haven't been installed yet.
 2. Build TypeScript codes by the command `npm run build:esbuild`.
 If you want to build incrementally, please type `npm run watch:esbuild` instead.
-3. Then run `src/main/java/Main.java` with your IDE.
+3. And then, run `src/main/java/Main.java` with your IDE.

 ## Compiling Java Codes